thockyantho/se_project_aroundtheus/README.md

 # Project 3: Around The U.S.

 In this project we work with a Figma design that provides layouts for mobile (320px) and desktop (1280px).
-The webpage we create is responsive with the width of the content area and changes depending on the width of the browser window, all while not having any horizontal scrolling.
+Building on the last project where we laid out the sturcture and design on the webpage, we've features to the project by making it functional.

 ### Overview